 As regards material boundaries, all the topics listed are relevant to the whole LLB Group as well as to stakeholder groups particularly interested in the success of the company – such as shareholders and employees.
 They influence business risks and opportunities, including the company’s reputation, which can impact the success of the business.

 Materiality outside of the LLB Group depends on the various stakeholder groups in our value creation chain.
 Topics related to market performance and compliance are relevant to our clients.
 Topics related to regulations are material to the supervisory authorities.
 Topics related to responsibilities for society and the environment are relevant to our neighbours, the Principality of Liechtenstein as well as environmental and social organisations.
 Topics in the area of employees are material to them and our clients.
 The competence and motivation of the people in the LLB Group substantially determine the quality of the services we provide for our clients.

-Information regarding the management approach to sustainability (“Managementansätze zur Nachhaltigkeit”) can be found in the GRI Content Index.
+Information on management approaches to sustainability can be found in the GRI Content Index.